 Defenders is a non-profit conservation organization dedicated to the protection and restoration of native wild animals and plants.
 Founded in 1947 and headquartered in Washington, D.C., Defenders currently has over one-half million members.
-Ensuring conservation of wildlife and habitat on federal public lands is one of Defenders' organizational priorities, which has become ever more critical in the face of global warming.
-Defenders has expressed its concerns about the impact of oil shale development impact on BLM lands and imperiled species through its comments on the BLM's commercial leasing regulations and its Programmatic Environmental Impact Statement on the Oil Shale and Tar Sands Resource Management Plan Amendments to Address Land Use Allocations.
+Ensuring conservation of wildlife and habitat on federal public lands is one of Defenders' organizational priorities, and has become ever more critical in the face of global warming.
+Defenders has expressed its concerns about the impact of oil shale development impact on BLM lands and imperiled species through its commental Impact Statement on the Oil Shale and Tar Sands Resource Management Plan Amendments to Address Land Use Allocations.

-K. The Sierra Club
+K. The Sierra Club: